llingg/behaviour-benchmarking/README.md

 Set up the offline localization following the instructions found [here](https://docs.duckietown.org/daffy/opmanual_autolab/out/localization_demo.html)  (Steps 3.1-3.5).

 ## Software preparation
-* Make sure your duckietown shell is set to the version `daffy` for the upcoming procedure, evnen when you flashed you Duckiebot on Master19.
+* Make sure your duckietown shell is set to the version `daffy` for the upcoming procedure, even when you flashed you Duckiebot on Master19.
 Run the command:
     * `dts --set-version daffy`
 * On your local computer create a folder called `bag`
 * (Fork and) clone the [behaviour-benchmarking](https://github.com/llingg/behaviour-benchmarking) repository